kmdouglass/bstore/docs/quickstart.rst

 following commands in the Anaconda shell::

   conda update conda
-  conda config --append channels conda-forge conda config --append channels soft-matter conda create -n bstore -c kmdouglass bstore
+  conda config --append channels soft-matter conda create -n bstore -c kmdouglass bstore

-The above commands add two custom channels to the package manager (conda-forge and soft-matter) and give them lower priority over the default channel.
+The above commands add a custom channel to the package manager (soft-matter) and give it lower priority over the default channel.
 Then, a new conda environment named bstore is created and the bstore package is installed from the kmdouglass channel.

 If you would like to use Jupyter Notebooks--which aren't required--, then be sure to run these commands after installing B-Store::